oguapi/FlaskOpenCVBackground/README.md

 For more information visit the [page](https://google.github.io/mediapipe/solutions/selfie_segmentation).

 ## Flask
 Flask is a lightweight WSGI (Web Server Gateway Interface) web application framework.
-The offitial respository for installation guide and example is [here](https://github.com/pallets/flask/tree/2.2.3).
+The official respository for installation guide and example is [here](https://github.com/pallets/flask/tree/2.2.3).

 ## Result